Types of Delay Analysis in Construction

 What Is Forensic Delay Analysis?

-Forensic delay analysis is the process of determining how the project schedule was impacted by one or more events that occurred during the project, as well as the causes and responsibility for those events.
-A delay analysis report will typically describe:
+Forensic delay analysis is the process of determining how a construction project schedule was impacted by one or more events that occurred during the project, as well as the causes and responsibility for those events.
+A delay analysis report will typically describe the following:

-3. Definition of the events or causes for the impacts to those activities; and
+3. Definition of the events or causes for the impacts on those activities

 Common Causes of Delays

-There are many common causes for construction schedule delays that could necessitate a forensic delay analysis.
+Many common causes for construction delays could necessitate a forensic delay analysis.
 Here are a few examples:

-• Unforeseen site conditions: Subsurface or other unanticipated conditions either not disclosed or unknown at the time of bid.
+• Unforeseen site conditions: Subsurface or other unanticipated conditions, either not disclosed or unknown at the time of bid, can cause delays.

 • Contractor issues: A contractor might not adequately plan the work, provide insufficient workers, provide poor quality workmanship, have safety issues, or fall short in other ways that result in the project not progressing as planned.

-• Weather impacts: A common reason for impacts is weather-related incidents.
-From excessive rain or snow to floods, ice, or droughts, these conditions often make it difficult or impossible to complete construction work on time.
-Weather conditions can have productivity impacts and/or make it unsafe to work onsite, resulting in significant impacts.
+• Weather impacts: A common reason for impacts is weather incidents.
+Excessive rain or snow, ice, extreme heat, or other conditions can lead to unsafe work conditions or impact productivity, making it difficult or impossible to complete construction work on time.

 • Other reasons outside of control: The construction site might also face impacts because of situations outside the contractor’s or owner’s control.
 These could include manufacturers losing funding, labor strikes, labor shortages, or other similar issues.